 How to make arancini?

 Admittedly, before making my own, I hadn’t been a huge fan of arancini.
 I often found them bland or stodgy but, when seasoned correctly and with perfectly cooked risotto, they’re so, so right.
-I mean, cheesy, creamy rice, in handy little ball. deep fried to crunchy yet tender perfection!
+I mean, cheesy, creamy rice, in a handy little ball, deep fried to crunchy yet tender perfection!
 Sure they take a little effort but they are WORTH every single moment!

 Detailed quantities and instructions in the recipe card below.